-While clearly more restrictive, the benefit of zero-trust architecture is that it creates a far more secure environment that protects against unauthorized access to sensitive data and digital assets.
-This shift is in response to the continuous increase of users, autonomous IoT devices and networked applications a corporate network supports.
+While clearly more restrictive, the benefit of the zero-trust model is it creates a far more secure environment that protects against unauthorized access to sensitive data and digital assets.
+This shift is in response to the continuous increase of users, autonomous IoT devices and networked applications a corporate network must support.

-Many organizations already dismantled the traditional secure network perimeter security philosophy as they began migrating apps, data and services to the cloud.
-This is another reason for the uptick in zero-trust adoption.
+Many organizations already dismantled the traditional secure network perimeter security philosophy as they began migrating apps, data and services to the cloud and edge compute locations.
+The surge of remote workers is yet another reason for the uptick in zero-trust adoption.
 It is easy to see why the change from boundary-based security to resource-based security was necessary.
-Simply put, the increased attack surface area caused by more users, devices and networked services required this change.
+Simply put, the increased attack surface area caused by more distributed users, devices and networked services required this change.

 What are the 6 business benefits of zero trust?

-Because the zero-trust framework is a holistic approach for an organization, there are a wide range of security benefits.
-Let's look at the six cybersecurity business benefits that can be found within a zero-trust architecture.
+Because the zero-trust framework is a holistic approach, it has a wide range of security benefits.
+Let's look at the top six cybersecurity business benefits that can be found within a zero-trust model.

 1. Accurate inventory of infrastructure